mixmi-git/clean-working-refactor-03-28-2025/CLEANUP_LOG.md

   - Reverted changes to restore functionality
   - Left the checkpoint file and directory in place

+### Task 14: Standardize ProfileData Type - Image Field
+- **Branch:** `refactor/type-standardization-image-field`
+- **Files Modified:**
+  - `app/types/index.ts` (made `image` field optional by adding `?`)
+- **Rationale:**
+  - Found inconsistency between type definitions:
+    - In `app/types/index.ts` the field was required (`image: string`)
+    - In `app/types/profile.ts` the field was optional (`image?: string`)
+  - Code already handles missing image values with fallbacks like `profile.image || '/images/placeholder-profile.jpg'`
+  - Making the field optional aligns with actual usage in the codebase
+  - This is the safer approach as it's more permissive
+- **Verification:**
+  - Ran TypeScript compiler to check for errors (found only pre-existing errors unrelated to our change)
+  - Tested the application loads correctly at `/integrated`
+  - Verified profile images display correctly
+  - Confirmed authentication and editing still work properly
+  - Tested that saving profile data functions as expected

+### Task 15: Standardize SocialLink Type
+- **Branch:** `refactor/standardize-sociallink-type`
+- **Files Modified:**
+  - `app/types/profile.ts` (replaced `SocialLinkType` with imported `SocialLink` from '@/types')
+  - `app/components/profile/editor/sections/PersonalInfoEditor.tsx` (updated import and references)
+- **Rationale:**
+  - Found inconsistency between type naming:
+    - `SocialLink` in `app/types/index.ts`
+    - `SocialLinkType` in `app/types/profile.ts`
+    - Both had identical structures with same fields: `platform` and `url`
+  - Standardized on `SocialLink` from `@/types/index.ts` since that's what's used in the working implementation
+  - This improves type consistency across the codebase and reduces confusion
+- **Verification:**
+  - Ran TypeScript compiler to check for errors
+  - Started the application to verify it works correctly
+  - Tested profile editing functionality to ensure social links still work

 ## Notes for Future Tasks

 - **Checkpoint Files:** Multiple attempts to remove checkpoint/backup files have confirmed they are critical to application functionality despite their names suggesting otherwise: